 There are three main things to consider when you buy a piece of cashmere, how to wash it; how to store it and general daily care.

 How to wash your Turtle Doves cashmere:

-The great news is that every piece of cashmere we use has been machine-washed on a cold setting by us before it's made into the new item it's going to be so this means that you can feel completely free to do the same; in fact I'd recommend it!
+The great news is that every piece of cashmere we use has been machine-washed on a short, cold setting by us before it's made into the new item it's going to be so this means that you can feel completely free to do the same; in fact I'd recommend it!
 Hand-washing can be fine, especially when it's a pair of fingerless gloves, but I find that the larger items wash really well in a machine.
-It has to be a cold machine-wash and although you can buy specialist cashmere washing solution I find my Ecover liquid does a great job.
+It has to be a short, cold machine-wash and although you can buy specialist cashmere washing solution I find that most standard liquid does a great job.
 We don't recommend using fabric conditioner as it's not necessary and we have found that it can leave a greasy feel behind it (if it works for you it probably does no harm to the fabric though).
 A standard spin is fine; the better items are spun the quicker they will dry and we recommend to dry flat.
 We use eco-dryers in the winter; cashmere suffers no ill effect when dried this way (although interestingly we did some tests last year and found that merino wool shrinks when dried on a heat source).

 This is personal, and some of you may disagree with me, but I feel that we wash clothing too much as a nation.
 If you aren't sure that your item needs a full wash you may find a good airing on the line and a spot wash will do the trick and have your item feeling and looking good to go... less time and less water wasted if that's the case.